relevant-ai/RelevantCardsDocumentation/README.md

 The `_LOG` function takes any string, number, array, or object, and returns that same string, number, array, or object.
 However, it also writes this value into a *logs* document.
 Every time a card containing `_LOG` is refreshed, this document pops up.
 You can also show the logs of a card without refreshing it, by holding down on the card and selecting the *logs* (console) icon.

-You may try the following variation of the cities card using `_LOG` by shaking your phone and adding the card `https://gist.githubusercontent.com/wircho/110b521e5870cec835d3/raw/2d4c89397f14e3581ed56b9bf34edf38bb886df6/cities_logs_card`.
+You may try the following variation of the cities card (see the `_LOOP` function section above) by shaking your phone and adding the card `https://gist.githubusercontent.com/wircho/110b521e5870cec835d3/raw/2d4c89397f14e3581ed56b9bf34edf38bb886df6/cities_logs_card`.

 ```json
 {